rashidbeig/dend-project1/.ipynb_checkpoints/README-checkpoint.md

 # Example queries and results for song play analysis.

-A simple analysis like this can help Spotify find which gender listens more to their songs SELECT gender, count(*) FROM users GROUP BY gender;
+A simple analysis like this can help Spotify find which gender listens more to their songs

+SELECT gender, count(*) FROM users GROUP BY gender;

+# how to run the Python scripts

+ 1. Go To Tabs>Launcher
+ 2. From Launcher Dashboard open Terminal and run>python create_tables.py.
+ 3. To Load data into tables from logs run > python etl.py from terminal.

+# An explanation of the files in the repository.

+## create_tables.py
+Main python program that creates the postgress database and calls the ETL functions and SQL queries.

+## etl.ipynb
+A jupyter notebook that helps to build the process for ETL.

+## etl.py
+Main etl program that identified files of songs and logs and loads the data into tables.

+## sql_queries.py
+Creates postgress database tables for creating tables,inserting data and searching data.

+## test.ipynb
+Test script to verify whether data has loaded correctly.